 - The Faith & Belief Forum has worked with Barking and Dagenham Council throughout May to deliver six 90-minute online Faith Inclusion workshops to 50 LBBD staff members in order to learn how to support residents from different faith and belief backgrounds.

-- The Woolf Institute are holding a webinar on 'Sustaining Communities during COVID-19' on 5 June to discuss the impact of the Coronavirus on local, regional,and national communities from various faith perspectives.
+- The Woolf Institute held a webinar on 'Sustaining Communities during COVID-19' on 5 June to discuss the impact of the Coronavirus on local, regional,and national communities from various faith perspectives.
 Speakers include Dr Ed Kessler, Revd Dr Rowan Williams and Sayeeda Warsi.

-- South London Inter Faith Group are holding their monthly lunch meeting virtually via Zoom, beginning with reading prayers from various faith traditions and then sharing inter faith news and experiences.
+- South London Inter Faith Group held their monthly lunch meeting virtually via Zoom, beginning with reading prayers from various faith traditions and then sharing inter faith news and experiences.

 - Building Bridges Pendle are continuing to run their #TalkingSociety programme virtually on Zoom on a weekly basis.

 - York Interfaith Group held their first virtual monthly meeting in May on Zoom and discussed faith, social media and the internet.
-They are planning to hold another Zoom meeting in June to discuss ideas for Inter Faith Week and the 2021 programme.
+They ran another Zoom meeting in June to discuss ideas for Inter Faith Week and the 2021 programme.

 - Altrincham Interfaith Group held a social Zoom meeting on 16 April to share the ways that different communities are keeping in touch with each other, practising their faith and carrying out social service during these unusual times.

-- Faiths Forum for London, in partnership with Barnet Multi Faith Forum, Womens Interfaith Network and Barnet Council, are holding a Virtual Iftar Event on Wednesday 20 May at 8pm on Zoom.
-The theme of the event is 'Celebrating Barnet and building stronger inter faith and community links after Covid' and will feature Barnet faith leaders. https://www.facebook.com/IftarForHeroes/posts/3246236098754686
+- Faiths Forum for London, in partnership with Barnet Multi Faith Forum, Womens Interfaith Network and Barnet Council, held a Virtual Iftar Event on Wednesday 20 May at 8pm on Zoom.
+The theme of the event was 'Celebrating Barnet and building stronger inter faith and community links after Covid' and featured Barnet faith leaders. https://www.facebook.com/IftarForHeroes/posts/3246236098754686

 - Tower Hamlets Inter Faith Forum, in collaboration with East London Mosque, Tower Hamlets Homes and Canary Wharf Group PLC held an Interfaith Virtual Iftar on Thursday 21 May from 8pm to 9pm via Zoom.